Lap0chka/testtaskdzen/README.md

 # README for Dockerized Application

-This README provides a comprehensive guide to set up and run your application, which includes services for Django, PostgreSQL, Redis, Celery, and NGINX, all orchestrated using Docker Compose.
+This README provides a comprehensive guide to set up and run your application, which includes services for Django, PostgreSQL, Redis, Celery, RabbitMQ, and NGINX, all orchestrated using Docker Compose.

 ---